RandomStudio/IdealTimeline/README.md

 ## Motivation

-Timelines are prominent in D3, but also in other familiar tools such as After Effects, editing software and of course Flash.
+Timelines are prominent in experience "design" applications such as [D3 Designer](https://www.disguise.one/en/products/designer/), but also in other familiar tools such as After Effects, editing software and of course Flash.
+In audio work they are common too, especially in [DAWs](https://en.wikipedia.org/wiki/Digital_audio_workstation).

 “mrdoob” of ThreeJS fame has even built a timeline editor in JS (https://github.com/mrdoob/frame.js/) that uses ThreeJS and can even do VR sequences, e.g. https://within-unlimited.github.io/under-neon-lights/ (“Under Neon Lights” music video for St Vincent)